 7. Build a Marble Run

-Building a marble run is full of design possibilities and really encourages those engineering skills.
-You can build it on the wall with cardboard tubes and tape, with LEGO bricks on a baseplate, or in a box top with tape, craft sticks, or straws.
+Building a marble run is full of design possibilities and encourages those engineering skills.
+You can build it on the wall with cardboard tubes and tape, LEGO bricks on a baseplate, or in a box top with tape, craft sticks, or straws.

 8. Paper Chain Challenge